-The marketplace, one of the country’s oldest, is now an updated focal point of the town.
-The waterside has also been improved so that locals can walk and cycle alongside the Grand Union Canal.
+Northampton's marketplace, one of the country’s oldest, is now an updated focal point of the town.
+The waterside has also been improved so that locals can walk and cycle along the Grand Union Canal.

-Residents can get away from the urban bustle in the town’s 170 parks and open spaces, which have 54 play areas for children.
-Salcey Forest is just seven miles from the town centre and offers locals a peaceful retreat.
+Away from the town's urban bustle, there are more than 150 parks and open spaces, with more than 50 play areas for children.
+Salcey Forest, for example, is just seven miles from the town centre and great for families or just a peaceful retreat.

 Where to start your property search

-Urban living: Abington is just two miles from the town centre and near a large park.
-Look here for large Victorian and Edwardian homes or terraces with bay fronts.
-Wellingborough Road is particularly popular and has large detached properties.
+- Abington is just two miles from the town centre and next to the large park of the same name.
+Look here for large Victorian and Edwardian homes or bay-fronted terraces.
+Wellingborough Road is a particular hot spot, lined with large detached properties.

-Search East Hunsbury to the south of the town for comfortable semis on roads such as Muncaster Gardens, or take a look at new-builds on the St George’s Fields development.
+- East Hunsbury, to the south of the town, is good for comfortable family semis.
+Check out roads such as Muncaster Gardens, or take a look at new-builds on the St George’s Fields development.

-Kingsley is a conservation area that boasts some fine Victorian gothic architecture.
-Take a look down St George’s Avenue and Kingsley Road for bay-fronted properties.
+- Kingsley is a conservation area that boasts some fine Victorian Gothic architecture.
+Take a look down St George’s Avenue and Kingsley Road for bay-fronted family homes.

-Delapre is another popular area to the south.
+- Delapre is another popular area to the south.
 Substantial three-bedroom detached homes can be found down London Road.
-Bay-fronted terraces are also available to home-buyers.

-Broughton features large country homes as well as barn conversions and some thatched homes.
+- Find large country homes in Broughton as well as barn conversions and some thatched cottages.
 You can also find some modern developments on its outskirts.

-The conservation area of Great Houghton is just over two miles from the town centre.
-Its high street features handsome buildings made out of old red brick.
+- The conservation area of Great Houghton is just over two miles from the town centre.
+Its high street features handsome and traditional red-brick buildings.

 Getting in and around Northampton